 402 Washington state national Board Representative(s) shall attend National Board

 403 meetings and represent the interests of the Washington state chapter of the Caucus at

 404 those meetings.
 They shall report to the Washington state chapter Board of Directors

 409 (A) These bylaws may be amended by NWPC-WA, at an Annual membership meeting,

 410 by a majority of the delegates voting, a quorum being present, provided that a copy of

 411 the proposed amendment(s) shall have been delivered to each member in written or

-412 electronic mail, and website, not less than thirty (30) days prior to the Annual
+412 electronic mail, and posted on the Website, not less than thirty (30) days prior to the Annual

 413 membership meeting at which the action is to be taken.
 Provided further that, in